peaBerberian/MSESpy.js/README.md

           {
             self: mediaSource, // {MediaSource} The instance of the concerned
                                // mediaSource
+            id: 2, // {number} unique id, generated in ascending order for any
+                   // entry.
+                   // Generated here at the time of the update.
             date: 1533722155401, // {number} timestamp at which the property
                                  // was set
             value: 15 // {*} Content the property was set to